-- ✓ Complete all didactic year courses with a course grade of a C minimum. - ✓ Earn a cumulative semester GPA of 3.0 or higher. - ✓ Obtain a cumulative GPA of 3.0 at the end of the academic/didactic year. - ✓ Pass Summative Didactic Year Examination. - ✓ Settle all financial obligations to the University. - ✓ Complete all health forms required by the PA program and the University Health Service. - ✓ Adhere to policies of PA program. - ✓ Adherence to the Katz School Code of Ethics. - ✓ Adherence to the PA program Code of Conduct.
+- ✓ Complete all didactic year courses with a course grade of a C minimum. - ✓ Pass Summative Didactic Year Examination. - ✓ Settle all financial obligations to the University. - ✓ Complete all health forms required by the PA program and the University Health Service. - ✓ Adhere to policies of PA program. - ✓ Adherence to the Katz School Code of Ethics. - ✓ Adherence to the PA program Code of Conduct.